beancount/smart_importer/README.rst

 Configuring Logging
 ~~~~~~~~~~~~~~~~~~~

-Python's `logging` module is used by the smart_importer decorators.
+Python's `logging` module is used by the smart_importer module.
-The decorators' log level can be changed as follows:
+The according log level can be changed as follows:

 .. code:: python